ozeron/cs231/README.md

 TBA Later

 ## Diary Section

+### 29.12.2017 – Implemented Batch normalization Neural Network
+Finally did this task, it was hard, I spent a lot of time.
+Main reason was lack of focus and attention.
+Checking of shapes help a lot, but I struggled with final gradient of gate "–" And I used external resources.

 ### 27.12.2017 – Implemented Fully-connected Neural Network
 Implemented Fully-connected Neural Network with arbitary architecture.
 Now things get quite easy, I understand how to go through this course, so I just do assignments.
 Implemented Dropout.